Z-X-R-0/ZXRO-ultimate-hackpack/Radio-Frequency (RF)/Vehicles/Tesla/ReadMe.md

-# Tesla charging port opener files for all areas.
+# Tesla charging port for all areas.

 I'd recommend just keeping the ones you need for your region